 Diabetes: The goal of Diabetes Prevention and Control is to reduce the incidence, complications, and burden of diabetes.
-Program activities focus on the prevention, early detection, and management of diabetes.
-The program provides services to improve the quality of diabetic care through professional education for health care providers; reduce health disparities regarding diabetic screening and care; and raise public awareness of diabetes risk factors, complications, and the need for early diagnosis and treatment.
+Program activities focus on prevention, early detection, and management.
+The program provides services to improve diabetic care through professional education for health care providers; reduce disparities in diabetic screening and care; and raise public awareness of diabetes risk factors, complications, and the need for early diagnosis and treatment.

 Heart Disease and Stroke Prevention: The goal of the Heart Disease and Stroke Prevention Program is to prevent and control heart disease, stroke, and related complications such as hypertension and diabetes.
-This goal is accomplished through partnerships, collaboration, health communication, professional education, community based training, and education on health policies.
+This goal is accomplished through partnerships, collaboration, health communication, professional education, and community based training.

-Injury Prevention: The goal of the Injury Prevention Program is to reduce injury morbidity and mortality.
+Injury Prevention: The goal of the Injury Prevention Program is to reduce injury-related morbidity and mortality.
 The program collaborates with public and private entities on various initiatives and coordinates development and evaluation of specific targeted programs to promote injury prevention and safety.